 What feels real is real for him in that moment.
 It helps when I respect that and comfort him rather than trying to explain it's not 'real' for everyone else.

-You might find yourself always looking out for signs that your friend, partner or family member is starting a bipolar episode.
+You might find yourself always looking out for signs that they are starting a bipolar episode.
 This is completely understandable.
 But this might not be the most helpful way to support them.
 You can:

-- Remember that it's possible for anyone to display a range of emotions and behaviour, while still feeling stable overall.
+- Remember everyone is different.
+It's possible to display a range of emotions and behaviour, while still feeling well overall.

-- Try not to assume that any change in mood is a sign that someone is unwell.
-If you're not sure, talking to your friend or family member is the best way to check.
+- Try not to assume that any change in mood is a sign that they're unwell.
+Each person’s experience is unique.
+If you're not sure, talk to them to check.

 If those around me are concerned about whether changes are symptomatic of relapse, I encourage them to ask, not assume.

 It's important to spend time and energy looking after yourself.
-You may feel very worried about your friend, partner or family member, but looking after your own wellbeing means you can keep supporting them.
+You may feel very worried about the person you're supporting, but looking after your own wellbeing means you can keep supporting them.

-My husband and I both have bipolar disorder so it seemed inevitable that we'd have to rely on each other at times.
+My husband and I both have bipolar so it was inevitable that we'd have to rely on each other at times.